Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

-## Finally delete an attribute
+## Permanently delete an attribute

-You can finally delete an attribute if it is no longer needed.
+You can permanently delete an attribute if it is no longer needed.
 As there are usually dependencies on an attribute, for example through an attribute set or created products, it is strongly recommended not to delete an attribute irretrievably.
-Finally deleted attributes cannot be recovered.
+Permanently deleted attributes cannot be recovered.

 #### Prerequisites